 Discuss stakeholder acceptance

-Identify trust barriers, likely missteps, and misinterpretation risks specific to the operating context.
+Trust barriers, likely missteps, and misinterpretation risks.

 Shape messages for local audiences, choose the right channels, and support execution through communication and engagement approaches tailored to local culture and context.

-Norms, roles, operating rhythm, and escalation pathways for cross-cultural partnerships and joint teams.
+Norms, roles, operating rhythm, and escalation pathways.

 Establish leadership habits, onboarding practices, accountability, and ways of working that support stronger team performance.